SeanHardin247/Encrypting-files-with-windows-10/README.md

 ![image](https://github.com/SeanHardin247/Encrypting-files-with-windows-10/assets/172443627/10e72b0d-de1e-45fe-9328-4bdf08494feb)
 # File encryption with Windows 10 virtual machines
 This is a walkthrough on how to enable file encryption with microsofts built in file encryption service "BitLocker".
 This walkthrough will assume you already know how to setup a VM in Microsoft Azure and have one at the ready.

+File encryption is very important for keeping files safe and out of the hands of people who could use them to harm a buisness if its a work computer, or to harm you if its a personal computer that gets stolen.

 <h2>Environments and Technologies Used</h2>